adriantanasse/CyberSecurity/01-INCIDENT-SOC-ANALYSIS/02-SSH-Brute-Force-Splunk-Detection-and-Repsonse/README.md

-# SOC Lab: SSH Brute Force Detection with Splunk
+# Detected and Responded to an SSH Brute-Force Attack Using Splunk>

 ## 📌 Overview